 (This is required by the Office of the Legislative Auditor.)

-B.2.
+A.2.
 When a grant is activated, the Grants Office will help the PI initiate a PER1 form if the grant budget calls for released time for a faculty or staff member and forward that form to the appropriate Dean.
 If the released time is compensated by the grant, the SALARY SAVINGS component of the PER 1 form will be completed.
-(Salary Savings formula: 75% to the College Dean, 25% to Sponsored Research.)
 Salary savings returning to the college will be placed in a designated account.
-The Dean ultimately determines how these funds will be spent.
-(See PS 2-13.00) Salary savings forms for continuing grants should be refilled each fiscal year.
+The Dean ultimately determines how these funds will be spent (see PS 2-13.00).
+Salary savings forms for continuing grants should be refilled each fiscal year.
 When these forms reach Accounting Services, a budget change will be executed which reduces a unit's personnel budget and correspondingly increases the College or Division's Salary Savings Account and the Grants Office Salary Savings Account.
 Accounting Services will distribute copies of the Salary Savings form to the College and the Grants Office to document this budget adjustment.
 Expenditures charged against the Salary Savings Accounts are subject to the approval of the Provost, but must be completed within the fiscal year.
 Normally, the Salary Savings Account is charged for the cost of hiring substitute staff, including their fringe benefits.
 In the event that employees will work for the grant as an overload the Dean will complete a PER 1 (Personnel Allocation Form).

 (1) Normal paycheck, when grant work is substituted for a regular assignments.
 (2) Extra compensation* when a supplementary pay request is submitted by a Dean.
 (3) According to the terms of a personal services contract which has been approved by the Vice Chancellor for Business Affairs.
 (4) In response to an invoice from an external organization, when accompanied by a requisition from the PI.
 (5) Hourly workers are required to complete time sheets to document services rendered to the grant, and will receive checks based on the biweekly payroll schedule.